Features

 Purpose.
 Turn the per-session records into a committed time series and a visual read on trends, wins, and struggles.

-73-aggregate-metrics.sh drains records into committed dashboard/data/metrics.jsonl;
+into committed dashboard/data/metrics.jsonl;

 build.py renders metrics.js for dashboard/index.html.
-A 74-open-dashboard.sh
+The cli.py hook open-dashboard SessionStart hook (engine/nervepack_engine/hooks/open_dashboard.py,

 Wiki navigation (left sidebar).
 The same build.py pass also emits window.WIKI

-pages and sources/ by topic, fields {name, kind, last_updated, sources[], excerpt, html, topic}).
+and wiki/concepts/<concept>/ synthesis pages with their co-located sources, fields {name, kind, last_updated, sources[], excerpt, html, topic}).

 index.html renders it as a grouped/collapsible left sidebar (entities / concepts /